Phoenix2k/wp-theme-localization/README.md

 $ grunt
 ```

-This will go through all the basic tasks and start the watch service.
+This will go through all the basic tasks and start the watch service:

-Whenever Grunt detects a change in your theme's PHP files, it will update the language files contained in your languages folder.
-Similarly, if it detects changes in your language files, it will recompile them to [Machine Objects](https://developer.wordpress.org/themes/functionality/localization/#mo-machine-object-files) so WordPress can read them.
+* Whenever Grunt detects a change in your theme's PHP files, it will update the language files contained in your languages folder.
+* If it detects changes in your language files, it will recompile them to [Machine Objects](https://developer.wordpress.org/themes/functionality/localization/#mo-machine-object-files) so WordPress can read them.

-Note: If you delete a string, it will also be removed from your language files.
-However, if you already had a chance to localize it, it will be commented out and added at the bottom of your `.po` file and restored in case you change your mind later.
-Feel free to delete them if you really don't need them anymore.
+* If you delete a string, it will also be removed from your language files.
+Strings that have already been localized will be commented out and moved to the bottom of the document to serve as translation memory.
+If you decide to use the string you just deleted after all, the backup will be restored.

+After the `theme-name.pot` file has been generated, you can start creating copies and rename them as `{lang}.po` or `{lang}_{COUNTRY}.po`.
+Avoid using `.pot` as the extension.

+When creating copies:
+* Check what [locale](http://i18n.svn.wordpress.org/) you should use as the name of your new language file.
+Some might only contain the language attribute, others language and country.
+* Configure the [header information](https://make.wordpress.org/polyglots/handbook/tools/gettext/#the-po-file-header) of your `.po` files and double check them with an external editor (i.e. [Poedit])(https://poedit.net/)

 To terminate the watch service, press `CTRL + C` or close your terminal window.